List of Alien (franchise) characters: Scott Gorman

 Scott Gorman (William Hope) is commanding officer of the mission to LV-426, and the Colonial Marines do not take kindly to the inexperienced lieutenant.
 Although he performs adequately when they initially secure the empty colony, he quickly loses control of the situation when the Aliens ambush his troops.
 Ripley takes over, driving the command vehicle, and Gorman is knocked unconscious.
 When he comes to, he transfers command of the colony's defense to Hicks.
 During the Aliens' assault on the operations room, Gorman tries to rescue Vasquez but his pistol runs out of ammunition.
 Realizing that they are trapped, they embrace and detonate a grenade (taking a number of Aliens with them).

 Hope had been offered a leading role in Stanley Kubrick's war film, Full Metal Jacket, when he was offered the role of Gorman.
 He interacted with the other film's cast and crew, since both were shot near the Battersea Power Station in Nine Elms.
 The cast who played Colonial Marines (except latecomer Michael Biehn) underwent several weeks of training with United States Marines without Hope.
 Director James Cameron said that he wanted Hope separated so he would be seen as an outsider, complementing Gorman's onscreen inexperience.

 Vasquez

 Privates Vasquez (Jenette Goldstein) and Drake are smartgunners on the Sulaco.
 One of the few survivors of the assault on the hive, she helps seal off the complex from the Aliens.
 Vasquez is immobilized when acid blood from an Alien, shot at point-blank range, lands on her leg.
 When Gorman returns to help her, they are surrounded; she delivers a fond parting quip, and they detonate a grenade.
+Her origin story and legacy is explored in the novel Aliens: Vasquez, which reveals Vasquez to have had twin children at home: Leticia and Ramón Vasquez.